codiume/orbit/packages/astro-purgecss/README.md

 **When to use:**

 - Quick deployments where cache busting is more important than optimization
-- SSR/Hybrid builds where you prefer consistent behavior across modes
+- SSR builds where you prefer consistent behavior across modes

 **Notes:**